Names changed to protect identities

 Related reading: I had an affair with a married man

-Ira was clearly flattered that her super boss had sent her a box of chocolates.
+Ira was flattered that her super boss had sent her a box of chocolates.
 But it wasn’t the last.
 With the next assignment appeared another, and on her birthday, flowers appeared too.
 The IM chats got longer and soon, after-work dinners and drives began.

 Rajiv was clearly smitten, almost embarrassingly so.
 But Ira loved being treated like a queen, and despite the occasional snigger from her colleagues, she played along.